EetuKiiskila/WakaFree/README.md

 - -t / --totals: Shows total times.
 Use a string with l or L for programming languages, e or E for editors and o or O for operating systems.
 - FILE: The path for the file that contains the statistics from WakaTime.
 Can be downloaded from WakaTime by going to Settings &#8594; Personal settings &#8594; Account &#8594; Export.

+If neither of the optional arguments is given with FILE, then everything will be drawn.

 The program might not always manage to show the figures.
 This seems to be an issue with Plotly.
 In case this happens, simply run the program again.
 Having your default browser open might also help.

+### Examples

+The following command draws all the charts based on the stats from the file *stats.json*:

+`python WakaFree.py stats.json`

+The following command does the same:

+`python WakaFree.py -g leo -t leo stats.json`

 ## Suomi